ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

 ### 6. Light-weight images

 Your code and its dependencies are compiled into a single static binary.
 Static binaries tend to be small in size.
-In combination with Docker you can acheive super light weight images, making Go appilcations great for container deployments.
+In combination with Docker you can achieve super light weight images, making Go applications great for container deployments.

 ### 7. Tooling and UX